-5 Reasons to Encourage Volunteering
+5 Reasons to Encourage Volunteering In Your Family

 1. Personal Growth

 a) Empathy: no matter your child’s age, working with the less fortunate will broaden their concept of poverty and privilege.
 When you encourage volunteering, you take the first step to creating a more caring and socially active next generation.
 Volunteering exposes you to diverse cultures, experiences, and ways of life that can broaden your horizons, challenge your assumptions, and foster a greater sense of empathy and understanding.
 In this way, the impact of your volunteer work extends beyond the tangible results achieved and becomes deeply intertwined with your own personal growth.

 b) Confidence: interacting with strangers (under parental supervision at first) and in strange places will show your child how much they are capable of accomplishing.
 With practice, shyness will fade away and your child will be able to feel comfortable in any environment.
 You child may find themself taking on new responsibilities, honing social skills, and even exploring previously unexplored passions.

 c) Leadership: many volunteer organizations are looking for people to take charge in different ways.
 Whether it’s deciding where to put up flyers at age 8 or planning a fundraiser at age 18, volunteering gives kids the opportunity to become leaders.